mrdnote/Dnote.MappingValidator/README.md

 ﻿# Dnote.MappingValidator
 ## Preface
-A common task in modern programming is writing mapping code between e.g. an entity object and a model or dto object.
+A common task in modern programming is writing mapping code between objects, e.g. between an entity object and a model or dto object.
 Many programmers don't like to write this boring mapping code and resort to libraries that do this mapping automatically for them like the popular [AutoMapper](https://automapper.org/).

 Now I'm gonna be upfront.
 I don't like AutoMapper, and like many I consider it to have major drawbacks.
 Just Google "[don't use automapper](https://www.google.com/search?q=don%27t+use+automapper)", and there are plenty of arguments against it's usage.